tweedge/ru-ok/README.md

 The caveat to this approach is that, while we have access to reliable connectivity data from within Russia itself, the measurements themselves are not application-layer.
 RIPE Atlas is designed for network operators and only supports common network protocols - it explicitly and intentionally does *not* support application-layer checks.

-**For HTTP**: The measurement connects via TCP (i.e. this is *not* application layer) to port 80 with an empty payload.
-This checks that the port is open and responsive, but not necessarily that the service itself is functioning.
-However, if the connection *failed* we should reasonably expect that the service is down as well - it is rare that sites do not run HTTP, even if only to redirect to HTTPS.
+**For HTTP**: The measurement connects via TCP (i.e. this is *not* application layer) to port 80 with an empty payload. **This checks that the port is open and responsive, but not necessarily that the service itself is functioning.** However, if the connection *failed* we should reasonably expect that the service is down as well - it is rare that sites do not run HTTP, even if only to redirect to HTTPS.

-**For HTTPS**: The measurement connects via SSL/TLS to port 443 with the SNI set to the corresponding domain.
-This checks that the port is open and responsive *and* that a secure connection can be established, but not necessarily that the service itself is functioning.
-However, if the connection *failed* we may be able to expect that the service is down as well.
+**For HTTPS**: The measurement connects via SSL/TLS to port 443 with the SNI set to the corresponding domain. **This checks that the port is open and responsive *and* that a secure connection can be established, but not necessarily that the service itself is functioning.** However, if the connection *failed* we may be able to expect that the service is down as well.
 Not all sites run HTTPS, but for those that were *previously* known to use HTTPS, this would reasonably indicate that those HTTPS services are down.

+TL;DR: if HTTP and HTTPS checks are failing, a tested entity is confidently down *at the time this project checked, from the probes used to test with*.
+However, it is possible for sites to be marked "up" if the *website's network layer* is functioning, but the *website's application* is not (ex. if connecting to a CDN, the CDN may be up, even if the website's backend is overloaded and offline).

-### Caveats
+### Gaps

 **No direct DNS server testing.** On 2022-02-28, IT ARMY instructed readers to DDoS DNS servers belonging to `www.sberbank.ru`: